powsybl/powsybl-core/docs/simulation/dynamic/index.md

 For the moment, the only way to add events to the simulation is through a groovy script.
 Note that the syntax of this script is specific to each simulator:
 - [Dynawo event model DSL](TODO)

-(outputVariables-configuration)=
+(output-variables-configuration)=
-### Curves configuration
+### Output variables configuration
-For the moment, the only way to monitor dynamic variables of the simulation in order to export outputVariables at the end of the simulation is to provide a groovy script to the simulation.
+For the moment, the only way to add output variables configuration is to provide a groovy script to the simulation.
 Note that the syntax of this script is specific to each simulator:
 - [Dynawo outputVariables DSL](TODO)

 ## Outputs